 My family has always been very supportive of my choices- after all, my parents were the ones who allowed a five year old to choose their own diet!
 When I became vegan, I was an adult, and dove into cooking and exploring plant-based cuisine.
 My parents cheerfully ate all the veggie dishes I cooked up, and they also modified holidays like Thanksgiving and Christmas so I would feel included.

 I think that is amazing!
 More parents should be mindful to explore different lifestyles with their children.
-As we know, ‘animal products’ are necessary for that protein portion of the balanced plate.
+As we know, ‘animal products’ are not necessary for that protein portion of the balanced plate.

 Is your significant other plant based supportive and / or vegan too?